Maria Ghirardi: Medical Studies Planted the Seed for Her Bioenergy Research

 After finishing her postdoctoral training in another photosynthesis-related area, she applied for and successfully received funds to work on a U.S. Department of Energy-funded project involving hydrogen production, a project related to her background in photosynthesis.
 "It wasn't that much of a transition," she said.
 "I learned quickly."
 After three years of learning about handling hydrogenases, proteins that produce hydrogen, she received funding for long-range and more basic research.

-After being hired in 1995, Ghirardi impressed her NREL colleagues.
+It didn't take long for Ghirardi to impress her NREL colleagues.
 "I can still vividly remember her interview and presentation at NREL," said Principal Scientist Pin-Ching Maness.
 "She was highly qualified for the position and very quickly, she rose up the career ladder and has been playing a key role ever since in developing renewable energy at NREL."

 Ghirardi's impact was immediate.
 Maness cited the seminal discoveries Ghirardi and Seibert made in the maturation machineries of FeFe-hydrogenase (the enzymes that oxidize or produce hydrogen) in the green alga Chlamydomonas.
 This has become an emerging research topic probing the fundamental mechanism governing photobiological hydrogen production.